Showing 1 - 1 OF 1

 Visitors to Fort Campbell, please take note of the new procedures of obtaining a visitor's pass.
 For any questions on visitor passes, please contact 270-798-5047.

-Escorted visitors with valid photo ID (state driver license, U.S passport) traveling in the same vehicle as a DOD ID card holder (CAC, dependent ID card, or retiree ID card) are not required to obtain a pass.
+Escorted visitors with valid photo ID (state driver license) traveling in the same vehicle as a DOD ID card holder (CAC, dependent ID card, or retiree ID card) are not required to obtain a pass.
 All visitors 18 and older are required to have a valid identification to enter the installation.
 Escorted visitors with a valid U.S. Passport must report to the Gate 4 Visitor Center to receive a pass.

 1. In order to gain access to Fort Campbell, KY, non-Federal Government and non-DoD issued ID cardholders require identity proofing and vetting to determine fitness and eligibility for access.
 Specifically, a check of records through the National Crime Information Center (NCIC) Interstate Identification Index (III) is the Army's minimum background check for the entrance onto Army installations for non-Common Access Card (CAC) holders.